DRAGONTOS/Website/content/posts/debian-server-install/index.md

 ### Setting up

 #### Sudo
-We now need to go to tty2 (ctrl + alt + f2), then login with root because we need to add our user to the sudoers group. and we do that with:
+You now need to go to tty2 (ctrl + alt + f2), then login with root because you need to add your user to the sudoers group. and you do that with:
 ```bash
 /usr/sbin/usermod -aG sudo user
 ```
-then we exit root (ctrl + d) and login with our user, and we should now be in the sudoers file!
+then you exit root (ctrl + d) and login with your user, and you should now be in the sudoers file!

 #### SSH
-Now we need to setup an SSH connection.
-We do that by first enabling the service:
+Now you need to setup an SSH connection.
+You do that by first enabling the service:
 ```
 sudo systemctl enable --now ssh
 ```
-We need to check for what IP to connect to with ip a:
+You need to check for what IP to connect to with ip a:
 ```bash
 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN group default qlen 1000
     link/loopback 00:00:00:00:00:00 brd 00:00:00:00:00:00